alphagov/govuk-import-export-prototype/answer/send-goods-abroad.markdown

 ##Send goods you've sold

-Check if you need a  [licence](/guide/starting-to-export/export-licences.html) to send the goods.
+Check if you also need a  [licence](/guide/starting-to-export/export-licences.html) to send the goods.

 ^If you don’t get a licence when you need one, you could be fined and your goods will be seized by customs.^